-What the heck is a “MacGuffin”?
-If you’re a novelist or scriptwriter, it’s something you’ll hear about time and time again—but even if you aren’t, you might still encounter the word in movie reviews.
+What the heck is a "MacGuffin"?
+If you're a novelist or scriptwriter, it's a term you'll hear time and time again—but even if you aren't, you might still encounter the word in movie reviews.

 Coined by the English screenwriter Angus MacPhail and popularized by Alfred Hitchcock, the term "MacGuffin" refers to a prop, object, or person that primarily exists to push the narrative forward.